Outbreaks of meningitis are more likely to occur in places where people live or work closely together in large groups.

 Men ACWY vaccine has been introduced to the national immunisation programme as a response to a rapid and accelerating increase in cases of invasive group W (Men W) disease.
 It replaces Men C vaccine.

 The diseases are rare but can be extremely dangerous, resulting in deafness, blindness, paralysis, loss of arms or legs, and even death.

-However, if the symptoms are noticed and treatment (with antibiotics) is given quickly, people can recover fully.
+However, if treatment (with antibiotics) is given quickly, people can recover fully.